yasu24/Telling-Story-with-Data/final-project-part2.md

 As I plan to reside in the U.S. for some time, gaining an understanding of this topic has personal significance, and I look forward to delving further into this critical issue.

-## Draft Shorthand
+## Draft Shorthand based on the story and visualization above

 [Link to Shorthand](https://preview.shorthand.com/vdPO6PZI8yCGN6FB)
+* Recommended: Right-click the link and select "Open in a new tab"

 ### Note
 This is a 1-minute version, so I omit most of the story above.

-Although I will mention it in the "Identified changes for Part 3" section, a full version will be created in part 3(implementation phase).
+Although I will mention it in the "Identified changes for Part 3" section, a full version will be created in Part 3(implementation phase).

 # User research